-(2) For NSN and LSN items that require access to controlled technical data or information, the product specialist will update the Purchase Order Text (POT) to include Standard Text Objects (STOs) RD002, Covered Defense Information Applies, or RD003, Covered Defense Information Potentially Applies; and RQ032, Export Control of Technical Data (see 25.7901-4(S-90).
+(2) For NSN and LSN items that require access to controlled technical data or information, the product specialist will update the Purchase Order Text (POT) to include Standard Text Objects (STOs) RD002, RD003 Covered Defense Information may be applicable if CUI is identified during contract performance, and RQ032, Export Control of Technical Data (see 25.7901-4(S-90).
 These STOs constitute notice to contracting officers that the requiring activity expects the solicitation to result in a contract, task order, or delivery order that will involve controlled technical information.